Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.

-A 1 is always a success, and a 20 is always a failure.
+A 1 is always a **critical success**, and a 20 is always a **critical failure**.

 For an **opposed** save, both the PC and their opponent make a save.
 Whoever rolls the *highest* number under or equal to their ability score wins the save.
 If both sides fail, the *highest* result wins.
 Add any ability score above 20 to the result.

 ### Difficulty

 When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
-Instead, limit or increase the risks and possible effects purely in the fictional world.
+Rather, limit or increase the risks and possible effects purely in the fictional world.

 ### Healing